datastax/release-notes/DSE_6.0_Release_Notes.md

 3 November 2025

-**Important:** DataStax Enterprise (DSE) downloads are no longer available on the downloads.datastax.com website.
+**Important:** Beginning January 2026, DataStax Enterprise (DSE) downloads will no longer be available on the downloads.datastax.com website.

-IBM Fix Central now distributes all DSE packages (binary tarballs, RPM packages, and DEB packages) exclusively.
+IBM Fix Central will distribute all DSE packages (binary tarballs, RPM packages, and DEB packages) exclusively.

 All package formats remain available through Fix Central: